simbathesailor/envvarprep-loader/README.md

 Know Issues:

 - Syntax like below will not work as expected.
+So make sure the code is being converted to process.env.NAME or process.env["NAME"] from you babel presets.

 ```javascript
 const { env } = process;
 const { REACT_APP_PARAM_TWO } = env;
 console.log('REACT_APP_PARAM_TWO HI ', REACT_APP_PARAM_TWO);
 ```

 Link to the sample repositories making use of this loader: